What is acupuncture?

-Acupuncture is the stimulation of certain points, called acupoints, located throughout the body.
-Stimulation is usually by the insertion of fine metallic needles into the skin.
-Acupoints can also be stimulated by hand (acupressure), laser light, and heat.
+Acupuncture is the stimulation of certain acupuncture “points” located throughout the body.
+Stimulation is often by the insertion of fine metallic needles into the skin and deeper tissues at these points.
+Acupuncture points can also be stimulated by hand, often called acupressure, laser light, and heat.

-Acupuncture is a type of treatment used in healing techniques that originated in China thousands of years ago.
-Today, acupuncture is widely practiced in the US with an estimated 3.1 million Americans receiving acupuncture treatments annually.
+Acupuncture is widely practiced in the US with an estimated 3.1 million Americans receiving treatments from acupuncture providers.

-Prerequisites for admission to an acupuncture program include three years of college credits with special emphasis on biology, chemistry and psychology.
-Most entrants have at least a bachelor’s degree.
-The educational program lasts four academic years and course work is made up of a combination of traditional acupuncture theory and practice in which the philosophical and energetic concepts of acupuncture and Oriental medicine are taught.
-Coursework in biomedicine as conceptualized and taught in most medical schools is also included.
+Prerequisites for admission to an acupuncture program include three years of college credits with special emphasis on biology, chemistry, and psychology.
+Most entrants have a bachelor’s or higher degree.
+The educational program is four academic years.
+Course work is a combination of traditional acupuncture theory and practice in which the philosophical and energetic concepts of acupuncture along with coursework in biomedicine as conceptualized and taught in most medical schools.
 The blending of traditions thousands of years old with contemporary understanding of anatomy, physiology, health, diet and nutrition provides unique training in a set of tools to enhance human health.

-An acupuncturist must obtain and maintain licensure in the jurisdiction in which they practice.
-State laws generally govern the licensing and discipline of acupuncturists.
+In addition to national certifications, a practitioner must obtain and maintain a license in the jurisdiction where they practice.
+State laws generally govern the licensing of acupuncture providers.
 The profession is overseen by a board comprised of providers and public members.
-In some states (Oregon, for example) the profession is licensed by the state medical board.
-Currently, 43 states plus the District of Columbia require acupuncturists to pass the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) examinations or NCCAOM certification as a prerequisite for licensure.
+In some states the profession is licensed by the state medical board.
+Currently, 43 states plus the District of Columbia require the passage of the NCCAOM examinations or NCCAOM certification as a prerequisite for licensure.
 All but four states require licensure in order to practice legally.
-State licensure is a baseline assurance of quality and safety of the provider.
+State licensure is a baseline assurance of quality and safety of the practitioner.

 Once they have formulated a treatment plan for you, the acupuncturist will place extremely fine, flexible, sterile, single-use needles at specific acupuncture points on your body.
 When the needles are inserted, you may experience a sensation of tingling or warmth.